Flourish OS: A Novel Integrative Approach to Stress and Chronic Pain Management

 Stress Response

-When the body endures stress, the hypothalamic-pituitary-adrenal (HPA) axis and sympathetic nervous system respond with a cascade of changes
+When the body endures stress, the hypothalamic-pituitary-adrenal (HPA) axis and sympathetic nervous system respond with a cascade of physiological changes, releasing stress hormones like cortisol and adrenaline, and activating the 'fight-or-flight' response.

 2